Jeremiah Dummer

-Jeremiah Dummer (1681 – May 19, 1739) was an important colonial figure for New England in the early 18th century.
+Jeremiah Dummer (1681 – May 19, 1739) was an American-born politician and writer who was an important figure in the New England Colonies during the early 18th century.
 His most significant contributions to American history were his A Defense of the New England Charters and his role in the formation of Yale College.

 Background and early life

 Jeremiah Dummer's family history can be traced back to the Dummer village in England in the 12th century.
 Dummer's grandfather, Richard Dummer, was the first in the family to settle in New England, in Newbury, Massachusetts in 1635.
 Richard had five children in Newbury by his second wife, Francis Burr Dummer.
 Richard's son, Jeremiah Dummer, Sr., was a prominent colonial craftsman and one of the original silversmiths born in the Americas.
 In 1672, he married Anna Atwater.
 Jeremiah Jr., the sixth of their nine children, was born in Boston in 1681.
 Jeremiah Jr.'s historical significance would eclipse that of his father, who has been said to have been "A man of rare versatility for the times, he learned and successfully pursued his profession of silversmith, producing pieces that today stand out in the work of the period for their dignity, simplicity, and artistic workmanship."
 Although Dummer's father had received little education while being raised in an agricultural setting in New England, he was able to see to it that his children were well educated.